NuggMD

 Knowing your personal dosage preference is one of numerous internal and external elements that shape your experience with cannabis.
 Some or all of the following may determine how significant you will feel the effects:

 • Edible Type: Onset times vary depending on the edible consumed.
 Using an under-the-tongue (sublingual) or nanoemulsion option may produce effects in 5-30 minutes.
-On the other hand, traditional edibles tend to take 30 to 90 minutes before feeling the effects.
-With varying onset times, consumers are generally advised to wait two hours before taking a second dose.
+On the other hand, traditional edibles tend to take 30 to 90 minutes to take effect.
+Given the varying onset times, consumers are generally advised to wait 2 hours before taking a second dose.

 • Cannabis Freshness: Seek out adequately dried and cured cannabis, either recently harvested or fresh from the dry freezer.
 If you can't get fresh flower, at least choose cannabis that's been stored in a cool, dark place in a UV-safe container.

-• Decarboxylated: If your raw flower isn't heated, or decarboxylated, it will not contain psychoactive THC.
-Instead, it will have the precursor THCA, an acid cannabinoid unable to create a "high" sensation.
+• Decarboxylated: If your raw flower isn't heated or decarboxylated, it will not contain THC.
+Instead, it will contain the precursor THCA, an acidic cannabinoid that cannot produce a "high" sensation.

-• Improper Mixing: Getting a balanced dosage across your edible can prove difficult, and uneven mixing is often the culprit.
+• Improper Mixing: Achieving a balanced dosage throughout your edible can be difficult, and uneven mixing is often the culprit.
 If your cannabutter slides to one side of the baking pan, you may have some brownies with extra THC and others with none.

-An edible calculator can add more confidence to your kitchen creations.
+An edible calculator can boost your confidence in your kitchen creations.
 And remember, even with adequately dosed edibles, there's no need to rush (especially if you're a newcomer to edibles or cannabis).
 Start with a small dose of 5mg or less at first, and give each serving a full two hours to take effect before going back for seconds.
 Repeat the process until you reach your preferred level.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.